AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel gateway design for app markets called \name.
-By nature, it is a blockchain-based gateway for permanent, distributed, and secure app delegation for massive apps stored in existing markets (and custom apps via GitHub URLs).
-We designed a smart contract and IPFS based architecture to make \name permanent and distributed, for which we overcame two previously underestimated design challenges to significantly reduce gas costs in our smart contract and make IPFS-based file storage really distributed.
-We further addressed three \name-specific system challenges to make it secure and sustainable.
-We have implemented a publicly available \name prototype (\url{https://www.agchain.ltd/}) on Ethereum with 2,485 LOC.
-We then experimentally evaluated its performance and gas costs, and empirically demonstrated security effectiveness and decentralization.
-The evaluation shows that on average, \name introduced 12\% performance overhead in 140 app tests from seven app markets and costed 0.00008466 Ether per app uploading.
-We will continue to improve \name for it to be more user-friendly, secure, and gas-efficient.
+In this paper, we proposed \name, a blockchain-based gateway for trustworthy -- permanent, distributed, and secure -- app delegation from existing app markets.
+We addressed challenges in significantly reducing smart contract gas costs and enabling fully distributed IPFS-based file storage.
+Additionally, we resolved three specific system issues for security and sustainability.
+We implemented an \name prototype on Ethereum and Polygon blockchains, evaluating its performance, gas costs, security, and decentralization.
+The results showed a 12\% performance overhead and a cost of around 0.002 USD per app upload (no cost for app download).
+Further improvements include making \name more developer-friendly and secure.